Connect with others who understand.

 Written by Torrey Kim

 If you see a perfect apple at a farm stand, do you eagerly buy it?
-Or do you pass it by because you’re afraid you’d get an itchy mouth or throat after your first bite?
+Or do you avoid it because you’re worried about an itchy mouth or throat?
 If you’re in the second group, you may have oral allergy syndrome (OAS).

-OAS results from a pollen allergy and may also be called pollen-food allergy syndrome.
+OAS results from a pollen allergy and may also be called pollen-food allergy syndrome (PFAS).
 MyFoodAllergyTeam members often express confusion about what this condition is and how it will affect them.

 “What on earth is oral allergy syndrome, and why does it matter?” one member asked.
 Another said, “Can I find out if anyone seriously knows anything about oral allergy syndrome?
 How serious is it?
 How much do I need to strip out of my diet to stop reactions?”

-Read on to find out what OAS may mean for you and how it’s related to environmental allergens, as well as to learn more about OAS symptoms and treatment.
+Read on to find out what OAS may mean for you and how it’s related to environmental allergens.
+We’ll also discuss how you might reduce symptoms of OAS and common treatments.

 What Is Oral Allergy Syndrome?

-OAS happens when you eat a fruit or vegetable or an herb that contains proteins similar to those in pollen.
-Your body may mistakenly react as if you’ve been exposed to the pollen allergen, even though you haven’t.
+OAS happens when you eat a fruit, a vegetable, or an herb that contains proteins similar to those in pollen.
+Your immune system may mistakenly react as if you’ve been exposed to the pollen allergen, even though you haven’t.
 This can be referred to as cross-reactivity.

-OAS is more common than any specific food allergy, affecting 47 percent to 70 percent of people who are allergic to pollen.
+Researchers estimate OAS affects up to 70 percent of people who are allergic to pollen.

-For most people, the discomfort from OAS is brief and mild because stomach acid eliminates the food’s proteins.
-This keeps the allergic reaction from spreading.
+For most people, the discomfort from OAS is brief and mild because the digestive process changes the food’s proteins.
+Most reactions stay in the mouth and throat, but rarely symptoms can become more serious.

 Which Foods May Trigger an Oral Allergy Syndrome Reaction?